 American football quarterback Aaron Rodgers is a surprising figure for sports drama to follow.
 His father made him a humble and hard-working Northern California native, raising Rodgers all over the West Coast.
 Rodgers kept his head down for most of his career, but lately, he seems to be coming out of his shell.

-Rodgers has endured high-profile relationships, a public family feud and now public disputes.
+Rodgers has endured high-profile relationships, a public family feud and most recently, public disputes.
 All this while putting together some of the most incredible quarterback statistics the NFL has ever seen.
 Rodgers is still on top of his game, even if he is getting older.

 Aaron Charles Rodgers is an ’80s child from Chico, California.
 His parents Darla and Edward had three sons: Luke Rodgers (the oldest), Aaron Rodgers and Jordan Rodgers (the youngest).